idealo/mongodb-performance-test/README.md

- -u,--user <USER>                          mongoDB user -p,--password <PASSWORD>                  mongoDB password -adb,--authdb <AUTH_DB>                   mongoDB database to be authenticated against (default: value of parameter -db)
+ -u,--user <USER>                          mongoDB user -p,--password <PASSWORD>                  mongoDB password -adb,--authdb <AUTH_DB>                   mongoDB database to be authenticated against (default: value of parameter -db) -ssl,--ssl                                use SSL to connect to mongoDB (default: false)
 ```

 Required parameters are at least: